Storage rings as detectors for relic gravitational-wave background ?: Shrinkage of the machine circumference and stiffness of physical structures, governing the path of the beam

-This should testify that the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam, can be neglected for the analysis of the shrinkage of the machine circumference, caused by the relic gravitational--wave background.
+The obtained results should testify that the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam, can be neglected for the analysis of the shrinkage of the machine circumference, caused by the relic gravitational-wave background.